District Legislator (Party, Representing):

-Legislator Rockow currently serves as the Chairman of the Planning and Economic Development committee and is a member of the Agenda/Charter Committee and the Public Safety Committee.
+Legislator Rockow currently serves as the Chairman of the Agenda/Charter Committee and is a member of the Ways and Means Committee and the Environment and Public Works Committee.
 Throughout the years, Mike has been very active in his community as a member of the Sweden/Clarkson Recreation & Parks Advisory Council, Director of the Brockport Ski Club, and Former President of the Brockport High School Football Booster Club.
 In fact, Mike was the recipient of the Sweden/Clarkson Recreation Community Service Award in recognition of his service with these groups and his commitment to coaching a variety of local baseball and basketball teams.

 In the private sector, Mike works as a salesman for HD Supply, a national distributor of site utility products for the water, sewer, and drainage industry.
 Mike has been in the position after working as a successful sales representative for the company.

 Mike is a lifelong resident of the 2nd District and a graduate of Brockport High School.
 He also earned his Associates Degree from the Rochester Institute of Technology in Quality Management.
 Mike resides in Sweden at 222 Ladue Road with his wife, Pam and their two children, Stephanie and Bryon.

 Mary A. Valerio has served in the Monroe County Legislature since January of 2004 representing the 3rd Legislative District, which includes most of the Town of Chili.